 2. Students determine which policies they adopt to lower their insurance

 Chapters would directly negotiate with insurance companies to lower their rates.
 The students may come to realize that BYOB saves them considerable cash, and may self-adopt such a policy.
-It doesn’t mean that a national/international organization wouldn’t have its own hazing/alcohol policies – they’d just become simpler, more focused policies.
+It doesn’t mean that a national/international organization wouldn’t have its own hazing/alcohol policies – they would just become simpler, enforceable policies.

 3. High-Risk Chapters price themselves out of existence